For urgent consular assistance call

 Use taxi services booked from hotels or taxi stands.
 Don't hail taxis on the street.

-Bus and train services can be dangerous due to:
+Bus and train services can be dangerous due to the following:

 If you travel by train, find out where the emergency exits are located.